 New Puppy Checklist: Basic Supplies

-Before you bring your new puppy home, it’s a good idea to make sure you have the essentials.
-From puppy gates to choosing an appropriate puppy food, you’ll want to be sure to have the following:
+Before you bring your new puppy home, it’s a good idea to make sure you have the essentials—everything from puppy gates to puppy food.

-Choosing the correct collar for your new puppy can lead to safer, more enjoyable walks and training sessions for you both.
-Add an adjustable dog collar to your checklist; they give your puppy room to grow while still being effective.
+Choosing the right collar for your new puppy can lead to safer, more enjoyable walks and training sessions for you both.
+Add an adjustable dog collar to your checklist and give your puppy room to grow.

 Not all leashes are created equal.
-Puppies chew, some pull, and others need to be kept close to avoid them getting into trouble.
+Most puppies chew, some pull, and others need to be kept close so they don’t get into trouble.
 Picking the right leash is a must for any new puppy checklist.

 GoTags Personalized ID Tag

 Personalize this solid stainless steel ID tag.

-Some rescues and breeders provide puppies that are already microchipped.
-Be sure that registration has moved to you, and that all of the information is correct, especially your phone number and address.
-If your puppy isn’t already microchipped, be sure to talk to your vet about getting them one.
+Some rescues and breeders already microchip puppies before they’re adopted.
+Just make sure the registration has moved under your name and all the information is correct, especially your phone number and address.
+If your puppy hasn’t already been microchipped, talk to your vet about getting it done.

-It seems like a simple thing, but some puppies may need special food bowls due to size, eating style or even medical needs.
+It seems like a simple thing, but some puppies may need special food bowls for their size, eating style, or even medical needs.

-Water bowls are, of course, essential to any new puppy checklist, and there are many options out there for the new puppy parent, including options for keeping your puppy hydrated while traveling.
-Take into account how much water your puppy needs, and go from there.
+Water bowls are, of course, essential to any new puppy checklist.
+And there are a lot of options out there for new puppy parents, including travel dog bowls to keep your puppy hydrated on the go.

 Pet Fusion Elevated Dog Bowls

 Elevated anodized aluminum bowl set.

-From chewy treats to dental treats, there’s a lot to choose from when it comes to treating your puppy.
-It’s always great to have a small selection on hand to keep things fresh and learn what flavors your puppy loves.
+When it comes to chews and dental snacks, the options can seem endless.
+For treating your new dog, it’s a good idea to have a small selection on hand—it’ll keep things fresh and help you learn what flavors your puppy loves.

 Training treats are a little different from normal puppy treats.
-They’re meant to be “high value”—something they really, really like—so they can serve as an incentive to learn.
+They’re meant to be “high value”—something your pup will really love—so they can serve as an incentive to learn.